 C.1 Single Event Fatigue

 The intent of this section is to highlight the importance of the potential for significant fatigue damage due to high-stress/low-cycle fatigue in a single extreme event that is not catered for in the scatter diagram approach as discussed 9.2.5.4.
 It is not intended that this damage be added to the scatter diagram damage, which remains the primary means of assessing the anticipated fatigue life.
-Rather, it is intended as a check of the robustness of the design to insure that a sustained extreme event – beyond what contributed to the probabilities in the scatter diagram - does not significantly erode fatigue life.
+Rather, it is intended as a check of the robustness of the design to ensure that a sustained extreme event – beyond what contributed to the probabilities in the scatter diagram - does not significantly erode fatigue life.

-In principal, the scatter diagram represents the complete probabilistic metocean environment, and hence includes the extreme event in its tail, including ramp-up and ramp-down before and after the event.
+In principles, the scatter diagram represents the complete probabilistic metocean environment, and hence includes the extreme event in its tail, including ramp-up and ramp-down before and after the event.
 However, realistically, extreme events are such short duration compared to the rest of the time and data is generally limited, so the variability in extreme event duration is not well represented in the scatter diagram.
 This shortfall is of no consequence to typical structural components for which damage is generally proportional to sea state.
-However, certain mechanical components with geometric features that give rise to high stress concentrations, and/or that rely on mechanical preload, may be particularly susceptible to low-cycle/high-stress fatigue due to local plastification or preload release. that will lead to higher stress ranges.
-The intent of the single event fatigue, check is to screen out components that may suffer catastrophic consequences under these circumstances.
+However, certain mechanical components with geometric features that give rise to high stress concentrations, and/or that rely on mechanical preload, may be particularly susceptible to low-cycle/high-stress fatigue due to local plastification or preload release.
+That will lead to higher stress ranges.
+The intent of the single event fatigue check is to screen out components that may suffer catastrophic consequences under these circumstances.

 A discussion of S-N curves for low-cycle fatigue is given in C.5.2.

 The damage limit of 0.01 in a single event reflects 10% of the allowable fatigue life based on a safety factor of 10.
-So if the platform does see such an event, as well as all of the damage predicted in the scatter diagram, the overall safety factor would only drop from 10 to 9.1, which is not a serious degradation of safety.
+So, if the platform does see such an event, as well as all the damage predicted in the scatter diagram, the overall safety factor would only drop from 10 to 9.1, which is not a serious degradation of safety.

 If the local environment includes distinctly different types of extreme events, e.g. hurricanes and loop currents in the Gulf of Mexico, all types of extreme events should be analyzed independently against these criteria.
 Again, the intent is not to sum the damage from these events with each other or the scatter diagram fatigue – rather it is a check of the robustness of the design against high-stress/low cycle fatigue.

 Durations should include the ramp up and ramp down time for the extreme event.
 For hurricanes, this may be as much as 36-48 hours.
-A good check on whether the duration is long enough is to test the change in damage accumulated by shortening or lengthening the duration.
+A good check on whether the duration is long enough to test the change in damage accumulated by shortening or lengthening the duration.
 If the sea states at either end are still large enough to incur significant damage, then they should be included.

 For loop current events, this may be as much as 100 days.
 The local conditions should be studied carefully to determine a reasonable test for robustness.